danburzo/yamatter/README.md

-# yamatter
+---
+hello: world
+---

 Transform YAML frontmatter data from the command line.

 Usable but underdocumented.